xyproto/sealion/README.md

 * Edit `~/.config/pmsg/time.conf` to your liking and restart your shell.

+# Manual setup

+Just running the install script should be enough to set up `pmsg`.
+If you would rather set things up manually, here are the suggested configuration snippets for your shell:

 ### Bash setup

 * Add the following to your `~/.bashrc`: